codinglabsau/yolo/README.md

 The entry point to the YOLO CLI is `vendor/bin/yolo` or `yolo` if you have `./vendor/bin` in your path.

-### Permissions & Authentication

-YOLO uses AWS profiles stored in `~/.aws/credentials` for authentication.
-You'll need to set a `YOLO_{ENVIRONMENT}_AWS_PROFILE` in the app `.env` file to point to the correct profile; eg.
-`YOLO_PRODUCTION_AWS_PROFILE=my-project-profile`.

-Once configured, future operations will authenticate using the profile.

-Note that for CI environments, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used instead.
-Ensure that any access keys provided in CI are using least-privileged scope as a safety guard against accidental AWS resource modification.
+To get up and running, you'll need to complete the following steps:

+1. Setup authentication and update your .env to point to the correct AWS profile
+2. Initialise the YOLO manifest file
+3. Run the install command
+4. Run the deploy command

+After the initial install, you can simply add `yolo deploy <environment>` to your CI pipeline to deploy your app.

-### `yolo init`
+### `yolo install`

+The install command is the first command to run after installing YOLO.
+It does the following things:

-Initalises the yolo.yml file in the app with a boilerplate production environment, and adds some entries to `.gitignore`.
+- initialises the yolo.yml file in the app with a boilerplate production environment
+- adds some entries to `.gitignore`
+- provisions various resources on AWS
+- builds and registers an Amazon Machine Image for EC2s -

 After initialising, you can customise the `yolo.yml` manifest file to suit your app's requirements.